spyrostheodoridis/chorospy/README.md

 Given a list of species and their occurrences, one can create a species richness map the desirable resolution.
 The following function takes a data frame with species occurrences and a vector file defining the extent of the map, and creates a raster file whose cell values represent the number of species in the respective cell.
 Only the occurrences that fall within the extent of the vector file will be considered.
+Occurrences that fall outside the polygones (the sea in our example) will be printed in the screen.
 ```python
 #let's create first a pseudo data set using 10000 random species occurrences for 10 species.
 In this case the center of diversity is located at 15N, 60E somewhere in Sweden
 import random